jsdelivrbot/react-devcli/documentation/docs/getting-started/introduction.md

-how to structure the application, copy and paste code around leaving dead code from place to place or struggling to understand other developer's code due to lack of documentation, or carrying the burden of not being able to share your work without too much effort
+how to structure the application, copy and paste code around leaving dead code from place to place or struggling to understand other developer's code due to lack of documentation, or carrying the burden of not being able to share your work without too much effort.

+The library itself also carries the most popular patterns used in React.js by the community so you get up and running as quick as possible

 ### Credits
 This tool is mainly inspired from how `Docker` CLI works and